For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-The One With “Waterline” in the Actual Name
+The One With “Waterline” in Its Name

 If you’re a fan of Urban Decay’s 24/7 Glide-On Eye Pencil on your lids, then your sad, fussy eyes will be a fan of this on the waterline.
 The demi-matte formula sets after application so it sticks to the waterline instead of rubbing off on your eyeballs throughout the day.